apollo

 Lisinopril is used to treat high blood pressure (hypertension) and reduce the risk of having a heart attack, stroke, or heart failure.

-Yes, orthostatic hypotension could be a side-effect of Lisinopril especially in people who are dehydrated.
-Orthostatic hypotension is a sudden lowering in blood pressure leading to dizziness on standing.
-If you experience this, do not try to stand up suddenly or start walking, instead lie down and get up slowly only when you feel better.
+Yes, orthostatic hypotension could be a side-effect of Lisinopril, especially in people who are dehydrated.
+Orthostatic hypotension is a sudden lowering of blood pressure leading to dizziness on standing.
+If you experience this, do not try to stand up suddenly or start walking; instead, lie down and get up slowly only when you feel better.
 People taking Lisinopril are advised to regularly monitor their blood pressure levels to avoid such unpleasant events.

-Do not overdose on Lisinopril or any medicine as it could lead to very unpleasant side-effects.
+Do not overdose on Lisinopril or any medicine, as it could lead to very unpleasant side effects.
 Take Lisinopril only as prescribed by your doctor.
-Overdose of Lisinopril can cause increased heartbeat, dizziness, and sleepiness.
+An overdose of Lisinopril can cause increased heartbeat, dizziness, and sleepiness.
 Rush to your nearest doctor as early as possible if you have overdosed on Lisinopril.

-The most common side-effects of Lisinopril are headache, nausea, dizziness, weakness, low blood pressure, inflammation of the sinus (sinusitis), shortness of breath, stomach pain, diarrhea, indigestion, skin rash, chest pain, muscle pain, and increased levels of potassium in the blood.
-Please consult your doctor if you experience any of these side-effects persistently.
+The most common side effects of Lisinopril are headache, nausea, dizziness, weakness, low blood pressure, inflammation of the sinus (sinusitis), shortness of breath, stomach pain, diarrhoea, indigestion, skin rash, chest pain, muscle pain, and increased levels of potassium in the blood.
+Please consult your doctor if you experience any of these side effects persistently.

 Lisinopril may cause nasal congestion due to dilation of vessels in the nasal mucosa.